barbarer/py4e-int/_sources/tuples/Exercises.rst

    :answer_b: ['have', 'fun']
    :answer_c: fun
    :correct: c
-   :feedback_a: Try again!
+   :feedback_a: Incorrect!
+This would be printed if in line 3 we called print(x) instead.
+Try again.
-   :feedback_b: Try again!
+   :feedback_b: Incorrect!
+Hint: think about how tuple assignment works and apply that knowledge to lists.
+Try again.
    :feedback_c: Correct! y is associated with the last value of tuple m.

    What is printed when the following code is written?